 That’s another example.
 We can be distracted and not decisive.
 I just gave the classic example.

-Another example can be that we’re listening to music and the seeing of the wall is a non-determining cognition, but I gave the classic example that you find in the texts.
-The problem with these examples is that we tend to think that what is missing here is attention, or what is weak is attention, and that was my misunderstanding – the attention may be weak, that’s besides the point – that’s not the defining characteristic; the defining characteristic is that it’s not decisive.
+Another example can be that we’re listening to music, and the seeing of the wall is a non-determining cognition, but I gave the classic example that we find in the texts.
+The problem with these examples is that we tend to think that what is missing here is attention, or what is weak is attention, and that was my misunderstanding – the attention may be weak, that’s beside the point – that’s not the defining characteristic; the defining characteristic is that it’s not decisive.

 For example, bodhichitta being manifest even when we are distracted about something else.
 We’re not paying attention to the bodhichitta, but it’s still decisive.
 “I’m going to attain enlightenment and not attain being the richest person on the planet.”